 For Italian residents, a single person can live comfortably on round €1,400-€1,600 per month, including rent.
 However, this does not factor in the various holiday activities and eating out, which is an absolute must while on holiday in Italy.
 Generally, for a single person a three month stay in Italy will cost between €3,000-€6,000 depending on the season, location, and intent of travel.

 If you plan to stay in Italy for longer than three months, it is advisable to speak with an immigration specialist to find the best route for citizenship or permanent residency.
-For example, the newly established digital nomad visa in Italy may just be the perfect fit for those looking to start living in Italy.
+For example, the Italy citizenship by investment program may just be the perfect fit for those looking to start living in Italy.

 Read our Italy Golden Visa Guide